AdityaSoni19031997/Machine-Learning/README.md

   2. [Amazing Course Highly Recommended - mlcourse.ai](https://github.com/Yorko/mlcourse.ai)
-      A must do course, best course of Introduction to Machine Learning so far, light on Math and focuses more on concepts and is In Python andsupported by an International community of 15k+ Members..
+      A must do course, best course of Introduction to Machine Learning so far, light on Math and focuses more on concepts and is In Python and is supported by an International community of 15k+ Members..

   Complete one out of two: